allanfreitas/codeigniter-nginx/README.markdown

 					shared/
 						logs/

-The reason for the `shared` & `current` folders is because I use [Capistrano](http://www.capify.org) for deployment.
-However, having a `current` and `shared` folder is still beneficial if you are not using Capistrano.
+The reason for the `current` & `shared` folders is because I use [Capistrano](http://www.capify.org) for deployment.
+However, having a `current` & `shared` folder is still beneficial if you are not using Capistrano.
 The reasons being:

 * You can keep your nginx logs, CodeIgniter logs, and any other logs relating to each site in their own `shared/logs` folder.
 * When updating CodeIgniter, you can just delete the `system` folder and copy a new one in its place without worry of deleting log files.